Why ‘Parenting by Design’ Matters

 Human Design gave me language for things I felt but couldn’t explain growing up.
 Like why I needed space before making decisions, why my energy didn’t always match expectations, why being “me” sometimes felt like a lot even when it was exactly right.

-That’s what Parenting by Design is about.
+That’s what my course, Parenting by Design, is about.

+It’s not about being a perfect parent (no one’s signing up for that pressure).
 It’s about becoming a more attuned one.
-Understanding that your child isn’t random, but that they’re designed a certain way.
+It’s about understanding that your child isn’t random, but that they’re literally designed a certain way.
 This course helps parents recognize how their child processes emotions, makes decisions, and interacts with the world.

-When you can meet them in that design, there’s less friction, more trust,
+When you can meet children in that design, there’s less friction, more trust, and a whole lot more room for them to become who they were designed to be.

 Next